 Another day, another rumor that an automaker might be interested in purchasing Fiat Chrysler Automobiles.

 might be interested in purchasing Fiat Chrysler, The Detroit Bureau reports.
 Rumors to this end originally surfaced shortly after other rumors that Chinese automakers were interested in purchasing some or all of Fiat Chrysler's portfolio of brands, which includes

 As a matter of fact, both Toyota and Volkswagen have been mentioned as potential suitors for Fiat Chrysler in the past.
 Reuters reported in mid-2016 that FCA CEO Sergio Marchionne mentioned Volkswagen, Toyota and Ford as possible merger candidates.
-The Volkswagen rumor grew as VW , but since then, nothing's come of it.
+The Volkswagen rumor grew as VW didn't immediately shoot the idea down, but since then, nothing's come of it.

 The most recent acquisition rumor before Hyundai involved only one part of FCA.
-It was rumored that China's Great Wall Motors wasin order to bolster its SUV credentials.
+It was rumored that China's Great Wall Motors was interested in purchasing Jeep in order to bolster its SUV credentials.
 That idea, too, was eventually shelved, which brings us to today.

 Fiat Chrysler did not immediately respond to a request for comment, and Hyundai declined to comment on speculation.